aservet1/CodeTemplates/README.md

 The file syntax is simple.
 - `#` for comments
+- Items are newline-delimited
-- Each line is of the format `language_name file_extension`, any amount of whitespace allowed between the words.
+- Each line is of format `language_name file_extension`.
+Any amount of whitespace delimits the words.
-- All other whitespace is ignored
+- All other whitespace (trailing, leading, empty lines) is ignored

 ## Adding your own templates
 Template files are stored in the `code_templates` directory in the root of this project.
 They must be named `code_template.ext`, where `ext` is the recognized file extension in the `languages.config` file.
 You can edit the content of the files as whatever your need for "boilerplate code" for that language evolves.